* Environmental organization founded by David Brower as a radical alternative to the Sierra Club

-Founded in 1982 by the late environmentalist David Brower, the nonprofit Earth Island Institute (EII) contends that “life on earth is imperiled by human degradation of the biosphere.”
+Founded in 1982 by the late environmentalist David Brower, the nonprofit Earth Island Institute (EII), whose name derives from anthropologist Margaret Mead’s assertions about mankind’s obligation to respect “The Island Earth,” contends that “life on earth is imperiled by human degradation of the biosphere.”
 To address this matter, the Institute aims to “develo[p] and suppor[t] projects that counteract threats to the biological and cultural diversity that sustain the environment” and “the ecosystems on which our civilization depends.”
 And to help disseminate its message as broadly as possible, EII publishes the Earth Island Journal, a quarterly magazine that “balances investigative exposés with inspiring stories of change, giving people the information they need be effective environmental activists.”
-This journal is edited by Jason Mark, who spent several years writing and editing for Global Exchange.
+This journal was once edited by Jason Mark, who had previously spent several years writing and editing for Global Exchange.

-EII currently oversees a network of more than 75 projects around the world.
-These initiatives focus on a wide array of environment-related concerns, including rivers, oceans, the air, wilderness areas, animals, ecosystems, energy sources, “climate change,” food quality, public lands, the timber industry, tourism, and wetlands restoration.
-A few examples of EII projects:
+EII currently oversees dozens of projects focusing on a wide array of environment-related concerns, including rivers, oceans, the air, wilderness areas, animals, ecosystems, energy sources, “climate change,” food quality, public lands, the timber industry, tourism, and wetlands restoration.
+A few examples of major EII projects over the years include the following:

 A central component of EII’s worldview is its antipathy for free-market capitalism.
 In November 2012, the Earth Island Journal published an article by Occupy Wall Street activist Peter Rugh, who wrote that potentially catastrophic “climate change” is caused chiefly by “the global system under which the majority of the world’s population lives: capitalism.”
 Further, Rugh articulated his wish that a “radical” environmental movement might lead the way in bringing about “an end to capitalism.”
 In a 2012 Earth Island Journal interview with Foundation for Deep Ecology creator Doug Tompkins, Mr. Tompkins said: “There’s no doubt whatsoever that there’s no future in capitalism.
 It’s … demonstrating over and over again that it is destroying the world.”
 And an Earth Island Journal review of Ian Angus’ 2016 book, Facing the Anthropocene: Fossil Capitalism and the Crisis of the Earth System, notes that “the theme that capitalism creates and destroys simultaneously, a key insight of socialist philosopher Karl Marx, shapes Angus’ book.”